Winchester Medical College: Hugh and Hunter McGuire, father and son physicians

-The second most influential man in Winchester was arguably Dr. Hugh Holmes McGuire (1801–1875), founder of the Winchester Medical College; he was certainly the most distinguished doctor in northern Virginia.
+The second most influential man in Winchester was arguably Hugh Holmes McGuire (1801–1875), founder of the Winchester Medical College; he was certainly the most distinguished doctor in northern Virginia.
 "Although well advanced in years [he was 60], Dr. McGuire was with the cause so heartily that he accepted a commission as surgeon in the Confederate Army, and had charge of the hospitals at Greenwood and Lexington."

 Even more a devotee of the Southern cause was his son Hunter Holmes McGuire (1835–1900), a graduate of and briefly professor of anatomy at the College.
 At the time of John Brown's execution he was studying medicine in Philadelphia, as many Southern students did.
-He was "acutely upset" that John Body's body would travel through Philadelphia, where according to an announcement it would be embalmed.
+He was "acutely upset" that John Brown's body would travel through Philadelphia, where according to an announcement it would be embalmed.
 (In fact Brown's body did not stop in Philadelphia, and it was embalmed in New York; to distract the crowd a sham coffin was taken off the train on which his widow was travelling.)
 He organized a movement through which three hundred medical students attending the University of Pennsylvania and Jefferson Medical College, including him, left Philadelphia en masse on December 21st, 1859, on a "very large" special train for Richmond, paid for by the Medical College of Virginia.
 They were received there with "great enthusiasm" by an "immense throng", and addressed by Governor Wise.

 When the war arrived, he became medical director of the Confederate Army of the Shenandoah and the personal physician of Confederate Generals Stonewall Jackson and Jubal Early.
 "During the 1890s he headed a Confederate veterans association committee that analyzed history textbooks to make sure that the Southern viewpoint was presented fully and correctly."
 In 1907 he published in a book papers sponsored by the Grand Camp of Confederate Veterans of Virginia, supporting the Lost Cause tenets that "slavery [was] not the cause of the war" and that "the North [was] the aggressor in bringing on the war".
 The book quickly sold out and required a second edition.